Nonparametric two-sample hypothesis testing for low-rank random graphs of differing sizes

 In this section, we prove Lemma \ref{lem:fclt} and Lemma \ref{cor:fclt_estimate}.

 \begin{proof}[Proof of Lemma \ref{lem:fclt}] We follow the proof by analogy to the proof Lemma 3 of \citet{tang_nonparametric_2017}, though we use the decomposition from Lemma \ref{lem:frobenius}.
-As $\mathcal{F}$ is twice continuously differentiable, for $f \in \mathcal{F}$ we Taylor expand to note that
+As every $f \in \mathcal{F}$ is twice continuously differentiable, for $f \in \mathcal{F}$ we Taylor expand to note that

 for some $X_i^*$.
-The second order term is straightforwardly bounded by noting that by Theorem \ref{theorem:bounded} $\bar\Omega$ is compact, and hence we can apply Lemma \ref{lem:frobenius} to see that there exists some constant $C$ such that
+Here and throughout our proofs the quantity $(\partial f)(\tilde X_i)$ is to be understood as a row vector of partial derivatives of $f$ evaluated at $\tilde X_i$, and $(\partial^2 f)(X_i^*)$ is to be understood as a matrix of all cross-derivatives.
+The second order term is straightforwardly bounded by noting that by assumption $\bar\Omega$ is compact, and hence we can apply Lemma \ref{lem:frobenius} to see that there exists some constant $C$ such that

 which converges to zero almost surely.